 As a non-government organization, we have the operational efficiency and flexibility to serve wounded warriors/veterans without the constraints of federal bureaucracy.
 We can provide free and timely long-distance air transportation to military or VA medical facilities or other clinics and hospitals.

 No other veteran transportation program functions at or near this level of performance or with the full scope of available medical transport options, which include commercial airline or private aircraft flown by volunteer pilots.
 Additionally, ACV’s program extends to veterans who served prior to the OIF/OEF conflict.

-The ACV program is administered by Mercy Medical Airlift® staff in accordance with collaborative agreements between respective Boards of Directors.
+The ACV program is administered by Mercy Medical Angels® staff in accordance with collaborative agreements between respective Boards of Directors.
 MMA has earned the highest 4-Star rating from Charity Navigator, reflecting financial efficiency and full public accountability and transparency.
 You can view the profile by clicking this link.